Sui by Example

 /// For when DonutShop owner has collected profits.

-struct ProfitsCollected has copy, drop {
+public struct ProfitsCollected has copy, drop {

 amount: u64